Ali ibn Yahya: Life

-Ali inherited the throne from his father, Yahya ibn Tamim, in 1116.
+Ali inherited the throne from his father, Yahya ibn Tamim, in April 1116.
 He planned to launch attacks on the Italo-Norman Kingdom of Sicily, and sought the aid of the Almoravids for the purpose.
 This led to a series of clashes with the Normans in the decades after his death and culminating in the capture of the Zirid capital, Mahdia, in 1148.
 Ali's son, Abu'l-Hasan al-Hasan, was thus the last Zirid ruler.
+Ali died of a disease on Sunday 10 July 1121, leaving four sons behind him; Al Hasan, Al Aziz, Badis and Ahmad.